mongodb/libmongocrypt/bindings/java/mongocrypt/README.md

 The Java wrapper for the companion C library for client side encryption in drivers.

 ### Testing ###
-`./gradlew clean check` runs the java test suite.
+`./gradlew check` runs the java test suite.
 By default it expects that libmongocrypt is in `./build/jnaLibs/<ARCH>/` - where <ARCH> is the current platform architecture: eg: `linux-x86-64`.

+To test against a local build:
+`/gradlew check -DjnaLibsPath=../../../../libmongocrypt/cmake-build`

 Note: libmongocrypt and the java library are [continuously built on evergreen](https://evergreen.mongodb.com/waterfall/libmongocrypt).
 Submit patch builds to this evergreen project when making changes to test on supported platforms.